-Canon 1D versus Sony RX100 V
+Canon 1D vs Sony RX100 V

-The Canon EOS-1D and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were announced, respectively, in September 2001 and October 2016.
+The Canon EOS-1D and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were revealed to the public, respectively, in September 2001 and October 2016.
 The 1D is a DSLR, while the RX100 V is a fixed lens compact.
 The cameras are based on an APS-H (1D) and an one-inch (RX100 V) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Sony provides 20 MP.
+The Canon has a resolution of 4.1 megapixels, whereas the Sony provides 20 MP.